InfernumDeus/Csharp-PokemonGO-battle-simulation/readme.md

 # C# battle simulation

-Source code of pretty accurate simulation of Pokemon Go battles intended to be used in conceled commercial project.
+Source code of pretty accurate simulation of Pokemon Go battles.
+This was intended to be used in conceled commercial project.

 Every aspect of battle was cosidered in this simulation so you can rely on it's results.
 The only problem is accuracy - because it's hard to imitate actions of human player.